terrenjpeterson/hurricane/README.md

 This has been updated with storm data for 2018.

-## Alexa Native
+## Alexa Native Integration

-This skill is currently participating in the beta program to use Name-free Interaction.
+This skill is currently participating in the beta program to use Name-free Interaction which integrates into requests natively handled by Alexa, and not done within a custom skill.
 Name-free interaction is where Alexa gets a native question that it cannot handle, and then forwards to a custom skill.

-Alexa generates a CanFulfillIntentRequest is forwarded to the skill by the platform querying if a certain question can be answered.
+Alexa generates a CanFulfillIntentRequest, that is forwarded to the skill by the platform querying if a certain question can be answered.
 The skill responds back with a response object with a series of questions answered indicating if it can fulfill on the question.
 Here is a sample response object if a forecast is requested for a current storm (i.e. what is the forecast for Tropical Storm Chris).